 1. Use credible sources

 Ensure that you aggregate content from sites that can be trusted.
+When creating an aggregator website, selecting the right domain name is crucial for establishing your brand and targeting the appropriate audience.
+It's important to find the right domain for your niche as it can impact your SEO and memorability on the web.
+Consider using a domain name generator to explore diverse suggestions that fit your industry or theme.
 Double-check the information you have gathered to be sure that the topics selected are relevant to your target audience.
 Spot check a few pieces of content to ensure the content is correct, current and any links work correctly.
 You can also check the domain authority to see if the source is credible.

 2. Add value